 Marina Yates, Is it worth it?

-If you have crew or are only staying a night, then no, the town centre marina would be better, but solo, on a budget and staying two or three days and you don’t mind a not unpleasant bike ride to town, then I would say yes.
+If you have crew or are only staying a night, then NO, the town centre marina would be better, but solo, on a budget and staying two or three days and you don’t mind a not unpleasant bike ride to town, then I would say YES.

 It looks like I’m the only visitor!
 Treated very well by friendly staff.
-Showers are hot, untimed and spacious but, probably due to low footfall the cleaning contractor isn’t controlled so the shower and toilet block has dirty floors.
+Showers are hot, untimed and spacious but, probably due to low footfall and that the cleaning contractor isn’t controlled so the shower and toilet block has dirty floors.
 I asked staff how often they were cleaned, he asked why and I told him the bins were full, several hand wash dispensers were empty and one shower looked like a football team had changed in there.
 He went and looked, then got on to the contractor.